Building Nations 2025

 Shaping the Future of New Zealand’s Infrastructure Workforce

-Penny’s keynote will explore practical strategies to grow and sustain a workforce that reflects the diversity of New Zealand, embraces Te Ao Māori, and champions innovation, collaboration, and sustainability.
+This session will explore practical strategies to grow and sustain a workforce that reflects the diversity of New Zealand, embraces Te Ao Māori, and champions innovation, collaboration, and sustainability.
 This vision is grounded in values that put people and communities at the heart of everything we build.

 Investing in Workforce Capability

 As infrastructure investment builds across New Zealand, developing a skilled, adaptable and diverse infrastructure workforce is critical to long-term success.
-Penny will highlight how strategic asset management, proactive planning and radical collaboration can help the sector respond to growing demands while advancing social and environmental outcomes.
+We will highlight how strategic asset management, proactive planning and radical collaboration can help the sector respond to growing demands while advancing social and environmental outcomes.

 Building our future workforce is about laying the foundation for an infrastructure sector that is resilient, inclusive, and ready to meet the challenges of tomorrow.